TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-heat-pump-myvaillant-emoncms-met-office.md

   * Hack to make stats somewhat useful.
 Mark entity as `unavailable` for period during day before COP calculated.
   * Avoids having previous days value used for average/max/min
   * Average of daily COP across year is NOT SCOP.
 For that need to calculate total energy output/used.
 Which would need a custom dashboard card with `energy-date-selection` integration.
 Or read off the graphs and use a calculator if you really want to know ...

+# Vaillant Integration

 * Vaillant aggressively restricting API quota so minimizing data retrieved from there to ensure automations work when I need them, using Open Energy Monitoring where possible
+* Outage due to change a few days ago with one call an hour quotas for APIs where data returned changes infrequently. e.g. Current time zone, homes owned by account, systems owned by each home.
+* Updates to Vaillant integration to aggressively cache the ultra low quota stuff, give greater control of what additional data is retrieved.
+Turned all the optional stuff off.
+Back to updates of core sensors once a minute.
+If you want more data, will need to drop update rate to every 2, 3, or 5 minutes.

+# Emoncms Integration

+* API read key
+* Choose feeds
+* Once per minute updates
+* Can't beat the Emoncms web view for detailed look at the data - pulled into dashboard using a web card
+* Some limited URL parameters for view (power vs histogram), time to display, explicit start and end timestamps

+# Met Office Integration

+# Custom Weather Card